jeffersonfparil/poolgen/README.md

 ### Variant call format (vcf)

 Canonical variant calling or genotype data format for individual samples.
+This should include the `AD` field (allele depth), and genotype calls are not required since allele frequencies from allele depth will be used.
+The input vcf file can be generated with bcftools mpileup like: `bcftools mpileup -a AD...`.
 The [`vcf2sync`](#vcf2sync) utility is expected to work with vcf versions 4.2 and 4.3.
 See [VCFv4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [VCFv4.3](https://samtools.github.io/hts-specs/VCFv4.3.pdf) for details in the format specifications.

 ### Sync

 An extension of [popoolation2's](https://academic.oup.com/bioinformatics/article/27/24/3435/306737) sync or synchronised pileup file format, which includes a header line prepended by '#' showing the names of each column including the names of each pool.
 Additional header line/s and comments prepended with '#' may be added anywhere within the file.